MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-monthly-and-rolling-30-day-overview-and-totals-reports.md

 - **Average Revenue Per Paying User** (**ARPPU**)
 - **Average Purchase Price**

-An overview report contains trend charts of each metric during the past 24 hours (daily), past 30 days (rolling 30-day), and in last month (monthly).
+An Overview report contains trend charts of each metric during the past 24 hours (daily), past 30 days (rolling 30-day), and in last month (monthly).

-A totals report contains the summary of each metric shown in the overview report.
+A Totals report contains the summary of each metric shown in the overview report.
 Daily and Rolling Thirty Day reports are generated on a daily basis, whereas Monthly reports are generated on the first day of each month.

 Report times are based on Coordinated Universal Time (UTC).
 For additional details on metrics, see [Metrics and Terminology](../metrics/metrics-and-terminology.md).

 ## Totals reports

-Totals reports include a table which contains the 12 Key Performance metrics described in the introduction.
+Totals reports include a table, which contains the 12 Key Performance metrics described in the introduction.

 ![Daily Totals Report](media/tutorials/daily-totals-report.png)